David123-web/Using-RL-to-Finetune-a-Language-Model/README.md

 - ✅ Better control over output characteristics
 - ✅ Maintained fluency and coherence

+### Viewing Results

+- **Training visualizations**: See the `plots/` folder for generated training statistics and comparison plots from experiments with `kl_coef` values of 0.1 and 0.3
-See `results/comparison.json` for detailed metrics after training.
+- **Quantitative metrics**: See `results/comparison.json` for detailed metrics after training
+- **Model checkpoints**: Located in `models/policy_ppo/` and `models/policy_sft/`

+The `plots/` folder contains visualizations comparing training results with different KL coefficient values, demonstrating the effect of this hyperparameter on training stability and model performance.

 ## Interactive Demo